 30 Medicinal Plants:

-7. Catnip.
 Grows well in many soils.
-Treats cold symptoms, swelling and fever.
-It also helps stop bleeding when applied topically and soothes gas, migraines and stomach aches when inhrdyrf.
+Treats cold symptoms, swelling, and fever.
+It also helps stop bleeding when applied topically and soothes gas, migraines and stomach aches when inhaled.

 Click here for the full list.